Current Size: 100%

 A student who does not meet the above requirement may be admitted as a provisional degree student.
 Two categories of students may be admitted provisionally into the master's programs of the Graduate School:

 - those who have the minimum 3.0 cumulative grade point average (GPA) and who would otherwise qualify for regular degree admission status except for deficiencies in course preparation and

 - those who have less than the minimum 3.0 cumulative average but who on other grounds are judged by the department as capable of completing a graduate program.
 A student having only a bachelor's degree from an accredited institution who is admitted into the master's programs in the latter category must have a GPA of 2.7; students admitted from graduate programs must have a cumulative GPA of 3.0 in graduate courses.
 All students admitted provisionally may take a minimum of nine credit hours per semester and are allowed a maximum of one year to qualify as a regular degree student.
 However, students in this category who were admitted with less than a 3.0 GPA must complete 12 graduate credits during the academic year.

 Students seeking the Master of Science in Nutrition must show evidence of successful completion of the following undergraduate courses: one year of general chemistry*, one year of organic chemistry*, one semester of biochemistry, and two semesters of nutrition.
 These courses are considered deficiencies for students who have not previously enrolled in them.

 Students desiring to enter the Ph.D. program in nutrition must: hold a master's degree and show evidence of having successfully completed at least one year of general chemistry*, lecture and lab, one year of organic chemistry*, two semesters of nutrition, and one semester of biochemistry.

-- Dr. Celia Batista Almeida, Assistant Professor and Chair
+- Dr. Celia Batista Almeida, Associate Professor and Chair

 - Dr. Sapna Batheja, Assistant Professor and Dietetic Clinical Coordinator